 The exhibitors were also satisfied with the response.
 The trade fair means a new start for the industry, said Hermann Hutter, publisher (HUCH) and chairman of the games publishers industry association: “This trade fair was very well balanced between security and just the right number of visitors.
 All visitors were very disciplined - it was the perfect experience to see the joy and excitement of trying out the new products.
 Every member of Spieleverlage eV felt comfortable and enjoyed the fact that enthusiastic international trade visitors and gamers came to Essen to literally soak up the new products.”

 SPIEL'21 in Essen was much more than a return to familiar territory.
-For the games industry, the fair could be a role model for what is possible in difficult times with the right concepts.
-Friedhelm-Merz-Verlag describes this as the "initial spark for further events with an audience".
-With all the easing of the corona situation, the following applies: the pandemic is far from over.
-In particular, international trade fairs such as SPIEL in Essen show how small the big wide world can become when a catastrophic event brings nations together.
-Where the number of infections is falling and the number of vaccinations is increasing in this country, this is far from the case in other countries.
+For the games industry, the trade fair could be a model of what is possible in difficult times with the right concepts.
+The Friedhelm-Merz-Verlag calls this the “initial spark for further events with an audience”.
+Despite all the easing of the Corona situation, the pandemic is far from over.
+Especially internationally oriented trade fairs like this GAME in Essen show how small the big wide world can become when a catastrophic event connects nations.
+Where infection numbers are falling and vaccination numbers are increasing in this country, this is far from the case in other countries.
 And so a Corona impact can also be assumed at SPIEL'22.
-The date for the International Game Days next year has long been fixed: from October 6th to 9th, 2022, board and card games will be celebrated again in Essen.
+The date for next year's International Game Days has long been fixed: board and card games will be celebrated again in Essen from October 6th to 9th, 2022.

-Andreas Finkernagel, Managing Director of Pegasus Spiele, adds at the end of the four-day SPIEL '21: "I am positively surprised by the way the fair went and I hope that it can now continue with face-to-face events based on the SPIEL model."
-On-site events are for Pegasus plays the central element of contact with players.
-"I saw many happy faces in the halls, people are overjoyed to be back at SPIEL," says Finkernagel.
-"And the visitors followed the corona-related rules very well - masks and distance didn't spoil the fun.
-We are also witnessing that the demand for games has exploded.
-The gaming tables at the Pegasus Games stand were fully booked at all times.
-Even the people who just found their hobby in gaming last year are now sticking with it.”
+Andreas Finkernagel, Managing Director of Pegasus Spiele, added at the end of the four-day SPIEL '21: "I am positively surprised by how the trade fair went and hope that we can now continue with face-to-face events based on the SPIEL model."
+On-site events are the central element of contact for Pegasus Spiele with players.
+“I saw a lot of happy faces in the halls, people are overjoyed to be at SPIEL again,” said Finkernagel.
+“And the visitors adhered very well to the corona-related rules – masks and distance did not diminish the enjoyment.
+We are also seeing demand for games explode.
+The gaming tables at the Pegasus Spiele stand were fully booked at all times.
+Even the people who just got into the gaming hobby last year are now sticking with it.”

 Mostly frequent and expert players dragged themselves and their purchases home satisfied.
 Despite the absence of some well-known domestic and foreign publishers, the range of products at the fair seemed to be large enough for them.
 "One or the other publisher could regret not having taken part in the fair after all," concluded Dominique Metzler.
 It sounded like a friendly dig.
 In any case, the relief was written in the face of the publishing boss, which was only half recognizable.
 And 2022?
 Which measures could find their way to the next SPIEL?
 Dominique Metzler didn't show her cards, but she admitted to having cards in her hand: “I don't want to reveal anything just yet.
 Those are my plans!”.
 It sounds as if visitors should be prepared for a few changes in the coming year, which will then help ensure a positive trade fair experience.